akuklev/HOCC/finitism-journey.md

 of stages $V_κ$ of von Neumann hierarchy with specified closure properties which the class of all sets can be thought to share as well.

-Instead of simply modelling a theory of interest `T` in some strong enough ZN-type set theory, one can measure its consistency strength exactly by modelling it the theory $H_{<ω} + ∃V_κ$ (with specific closure properties) or $H_{<ω} + (∀S)(∃V_κ ∋ S)$ (with specific closure properties) and then modelling the used set theory inside of $T$, thus proving their equiconsistency.
+Instead of simply modelling a theory of interest $T$ in some strong enough ZN-type set theory, one can measure its consistency strength exactly by modelling it the theory $H_{<ω} + ∃V_κ$ (with specific closure properties) or $H_{<ω} + (∀S)(∃V_κ ∋ S)$ (with specific closure properties) and then modelling the used set theory inside of $T$, thus proving their equiconsistency.